execsql

 Complete documentation is at [Read the Docs](https://execsql.readthedocs.io/)

-Three tools that illustrate the use of execsql, and that are useful in their
+Tools that are installed with *execsql*, that illustrate various uses, and that are useful in their

 own right, are: